OperationCode/operationcode_backend/README.md

 </details >

-## Description
-If you'd like to learn more about what this project is what a Backend is you can read about this in our [Introduction Guide](INTRODUCTION.md).

 ## Wiki

 We also have a [wiki](https://github.com/OperationCode/operationcode_backend/wiki) that contains common tutorials, tips, workflows and documentation around how to successfully contribute to, and work within, the operationcode_backend repository.